 From the above discussion it is evident that Silverlight is not suitable for online business websites or those sites which require traffic through search engines.
 HTML5 has disadvantage in creating interactive content.
 From a user’s viewpoint, Apple’s platforms present bleak prospects for Silverlight.
 Therefore, each has its own niche market.

 People found this post using these keywords:

 - higher quality html5 or silverlight

-- html5 or silverlight for netflix better
+- is html5 or silverlight better for netflix

 - is html5 or silverlight better